 • Add in the egg, peppermint extract, vanilla extract.
 Continue to mix together on medium-high speed until well blended.

-1 Large Egg, 1 teaspoon Peppermint Extract, ½ teaspoon Vanilla Extract
+1 Large Egg, 1 tsp Peppermint Extract, 1/2 tsp Vanilla Extract

 • Reduce the mixer speed to low, gradually adding in the whisked dry ingredients until just combined.
 Divide the cookie dough in half.